- About Nationally Significant Infrastructure Projects

 NSIPs are large scale projects generally falling into five categories (energy, transport, water, waste water and waste).
 As such they can include a diverse range of schemes.

 Within Surrey, both the Southampton to London Pipeline and the M25 Junction 10/A3 interchange NSIPs have been granted.
-Surrey County Council is also a host authority for two other DCOs currently in the pre-application stage – the Gatwick Northern Runway Project and the River Thames Scheme.
+Surrey County Council is also a host authority for the Gatwick Northern Runway Project, which was submitted for examination in July 2023 and the River Thames Scheme, which is in the pre-application stage.

 Further information on NSIPs is available on the National Infrastructure pages of the Planning Inspectorate website